 Those who have requested information from your firm;

 Those who have signed up for a newsletter or other subscription from your law firm

 Law firms and attorneys often use this email marketing campaign to create relationships and generate repeat business.
-This campaign aims to keep someone engaged with the brand, so they return and avail the service later.
-In many cases, people are not ready immediately, but they may need more information before deciding.
+This campaign aims to keep someone engaged with the brand, so they return and avail of the service later.
+People are often not ready immediately, but they may need more information before deciding.
 Your job is to provide them with information that helps them make this decision.

 A lead nurturing campaign at its most basic level involves sending five to ten emails over time.
 Some of these emails will have offers or calls to action that prompt recipients to convert and avail of your service, while others will be informational updates on your business or industry.

 The Customer Reactivation Campaign is a great way to rejuvenate your contacts that have gone dormant.
 This campaign aims to reach out to past clients and encourage them to come back into the fold by offering them special offers or discounts.
 You should target your customer reactivation emails based on the person’s buying habits, interests, and needs.
 Some examples include:

 A client who hasn’t availed service from you in 6 months;

 Those who availed service once but has never again;

 A client who has availed of the service in the past but not recently;